GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ```

-- Next we need to update the keystores in all of our Gluu instances, including the primary server.
+- Next we need to update the keystores in all of our Gluu instances, including the primary server

-- Download this script to **every** server, which automatically removes and adds the necessary certificates to the keystore.
+- Download this script to **every** server, which automatically removes and adds the necessary certificates to the keystore

 ```